Planking is one of the best exercises to bolster abdominal muscles and build a sculpted core.

 - Keep your legs straight and stacked from hip to feet (left leg on the right one).

 - Lift your knees and hips off the floor.

-- Brace your core, hips and thighs and lower your hips toward the floor as low as possible and then raise your hips as high as you can.
+- Brace your core, hips, and thighs, lower your hips toward the floor as low as possible, and then raise your hips as high as possible.
 That’s one repetition.

 5. Bird Dog Weighted Plank

 The bird dog plank is one of the best plank exercises you can do with weight.